Marketing for Photographers in 2024

 My absolute favorite resource for this is Convertkit, and I’ve tried multiple email service providers for my photography business and this one is by far the best.
 It allows me to set up freebies, landing pages, and pop-ups that get more people on my list every day.

 The last idea on the list leads me straight into this one.
 Freebies are such a great way to get customers and their email address on your email list.
+Email marketing is one of my favorite ways to promote your photography business.
 If you spend the time to think about how you can benefit the customers you want to work with, you can make sure to get seen by the exact people you want to have hire you.
 Here’s one of my favorite freebies for photographers if you’d like to see how this looks.

 Create freebies using the knowledge you have in your business.
 This kind of work helps to set you up for success from the beginning and your following will continue to grow as well as your opportunities.
 Sharing information or answering questions with a guide also helps leads to trust you as the authority and expert.